Theory is slow. A game loop teaches pitching, scoring, and iteration in one class period.

 Game-based learning for entrepreneurship replaces lecture with a structured loop where students brainstorm, pitch, score peers, and rotate.
 The game format compresses weeks of theory into a single class period of repeated practice and live feedback.

 Traditional entrepreneurship classes teach the business model canvas, then ask students to fill it out alone.
 The result is usually a tidy worksheet and zero pitching reps.
 Game-based learning inverts that.
-SideHustle Labs uses a 90-minute format with 4 to 5 students per team running four rounds of brainstorm, pitch, score, and rotate.
+SideHustle Labs uses a 60 to 90 minute format with 4 to 5 students per team running four rounds of brainstorm, pitch, score, and rotate.
 Scoring is on Funny + Fundable, two dimensions that force students to make ideas memorable and viable.
 Teachers and educators have independently used the free SideHustle game in their classrooms.
-The shared pattern: students get more pitching reps in 90 minutes than in a typical semester, and the public scoring loop creates real-time learning that no rubric can replicate.
+The shared pattern: students get more pitching reps in 60 to 90 minutes than in a typical semester, and the public scoring loop creates real-time learning that no rubric can replicate.

 Game-based learning is not about adding fun to a lecture.
 It is about restructuring the lesson so the practice happens inside class, not outside it.
 The teacher becomes a referee and the room becomes a lab.
 That shift is what makes the format stick.
 For the full educator playbook, see the educator guide to teaching entrepreneurship through play.